 2. The last edition of the FIDE Laws of Chess will be applicable.

-5. All rounds will start at 18:30, with the exception of the second and the last round which will start at 11:30.
+5. All rounds will start at 18:30, except for the second and the last round, which will start at 11:30.

 6. Smoking is prohibited on the entire grounds of HZ University.